 How to support breastfeeding employees

-Breastfeeding helps maintain the wellbeing of the returning employee and can avoid health problems such as mastitis or other related issues.
-But breastfeeding can sometimes be a sensitive issue and something employees may feel uncomfortable discussing with their employer or manager.
+Breastfeeding helps maintain the wellbeing of the returning employee and can prevent health issues such as mastitis.
+However, breastfeeding can sometimes be a sensitive topic, and employees may feel uncomfortable discussing it with their employer or manager.

-It is good practice for employers to talk with any employees who are breastfeeding about what they could reasonably do to help to ease the employee’s return to work from maternity leave.
-Employers may consider nominating a female member of staff to conduct these discussions if there is an issue of appropriateness or where the breastfeeding employee would feel more comfortable.
+It is good practice for employers to initiate open and supportive conversations with breastfeeding employees about their needs.
+Employers may consider nominating a designated point of contact, such as a female member of staff or a wellbeing officer, to conduct these discussions if the employee would feel more comfortable.

-You will need to strike a balance between the needs of a breastfeeding employee, bearing in mind that it will only be for a temporary period, and any extra support or work their colleagues may have to do over this time to provide any necessary cover.
+You will need to strike a balance between the needs of a breastfeeding employee, bearing in mind that it will only be for a temporary period, and any extra support or work their colleagues may have to do to provide necessary cover.

-Enabling breastfeeding employees to continue to do so at work can encourage loyalty, and demonstrate to other workers, whatever their gender, that you support family-friendly policies.
-The organisation then benefits from the skills of the breastfeeding employee returning earlier than would have otherwise been the case, and greater employee morale and retention.
+Enabling breastfeeding employees to continue to do so at work can encourage loyalty and demonstrate to other workers, whatever their gender, that you support family-friendly policies.
+The organisation then benefits from the skills of the breastfeeding employee returning earlier than might otherwise be the case, as well as greater employee morale and retention.

 Creating the right environment

-It is good practice to have a policy on breastfeeding at work setting out how requests from employees returning after maternity leave for changes to their working conditions will be treated.
-Having a policy will help you make fair decisions when handling a request, which must be handled in a way that avoids claims of sex discrimination or unfairness from employees.
+It is good practice to have a breastfeeding at work policy setting out how requests from employees returning after maternity leave for changes to their working conditions will be treated.
+Having a policy will help you make fair and consistent decisions when handling a request, reducing the risk of claims of sex discrimination or unfair treatment.

-If you have such a policy, you should make it known to your employees.
-It could form part of your maternity or flexible working polices, for example, rather than something stand-alone.
+If you have such a policy, you should communicate it clearly to all employees.
+It could form part of your maternity or flexible working policies, or it could be a standalone document.

-As with any employee request to temporarily adjust their working conditions to accommodate a domestic situation, a request to breastfeed at work should be treated no differently.
-Good practice dictates having discussions with other relevant and potentially affected members of staff around how such requests would impact on their job and how their duties may change for a short period.
+As with any employee request to temporarily adjust their working conditions to accommodate a personal situation, a request to breastfeed at work should be treated with sensitivity and fairness.
+Engage with potentially affected employees to explain the business need for these temporary changes and gather feedback on any practical challenges.

-If the breastfeeding at work request is approved, you must guard against inappropriate behaviour towards an employee who is breastfeeding.
-This is achieved by getting the facilities right at the outset and also preventing ‘banter’ that the breastfeeding employee may find humiliating or offensive.
-Such banter could amount to unlawful harassment under the Equality Act 2010.
+If the breastfeeding at work request is approved, you must guard against inappropriate behavior towards the employee.
+This includes ensuring that facilities are appropriate and preventing any “banter” that the breastfeeding employee may find humiliating or offensive.
+Such behaviour could amount to unlawful harassment under the Equality Act 2010.

 Getting your facilities right